Hoyg/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

    ![Deployment group](images/deploymentgroup.png)

 1. Provide a `Deployment group name`, and click on the **Create** button.
 A registration script generated will be displayed.
-This script is run in an elevated command prompt which installs the agent and required configurations.

    ![Deployment group](images/deploymentgroup2.png)